particle-iot/docs/src/content/tutorials/particle-hardware.md

 - [Grove](/datasheets/accessories/gen3-accessories/#grove-starter-kit) sensors and displays connect to digital, analog, I2C, and serial devices with a simple 4-pin cable.

 Its also possible to prototype with these easy to use modules, then include the same functionality on a custom board later.
 The Adafruit and SparkFun designs are all open-source and include hardware design files for EagleCAD.

 The [Beyond Prototyping Tutorial](/tutorials/learn-more/beyond-prototyping/) shows examples of how you can move from prototyping to custom circuit boards, with example designs.

+For more information about the Boron, see [Cellular - Boron](#boron-prototyping-gen-3-cellular-) below.

+For more information about the Argon, see [Wi-Fi - Argon](#argon-prototyping-gen-3-wi-fi-) below.

 ### Production